go-iiif/go-iiif/README.md

 ## Config files

 There is a [sample config file](config.json.example) included with this repo.
-The easiest way to understand config files is that consist of five top-level groupings, with nested section-specific details.
+The easiest way to understand config files is that they consist of five top-level groupings, with nested section-specific details.
 They are:

 ### level